tak1n/rack-simple_auth/README.md

 #### Logging

-With the 4th parameter for Rack::SimpleAuth::HMAC you can define a destination where the internal #log method should write to.
+With config['logpath']  you can define a destination where the internal #log method should write to.

-The Logging will only be triggered when a path is defined (leave 4th param for disable logging) and a request is not authorized!
+The Logging will only be triggered when a path is defined (leave config['logpath'] for disable logging) and a request is not authorized!

 It contains following information:

 - HTTP_AUTHORIZATION Header
 - Config for the specific Request Method (GET => path etc ...)
-- The Encrypted Message which was expected
+- The Encrypted Message Array which was expected
 - The Signature which was expected